 Before You Begin

-Follow the Securing Your Server guide to create a standard user account, harden SSH access and remove unnecessary network services.
+Follow our Setting Up and Securing a Compute Instance guide to update your system.
+You may also wish to set the timezone, configure your hostname, create a limited user account, and harden SSH access.
 Do not follow the Configuring a Firewall section in the Securing Your Server Guide–we will configure the firewall for an Odoo production server in the next section.